Labels are important

 My friend and I spent our earlier years playing music together, touring together, and most relevantly, creating together.
 We were a great team, but more importantly, we were a band.
 Through my later work, I have formed or have been a member of many teams, but none as adept at creating, solving problems, or simply getting things done as the ones that felt most like our band.

-Teams like this are the holy grail we search for in business, but instead of love, we have become conditioned to begin forming teams based on combinations of behaviors and skills.
-As a result, business leaders frequently prioritize great assessment tools in the selection of complementary team members then later enlist professional development to dampen conflicts between individuals, which often leads products to be developed more out of coercion than perfection.
+Teams like this are the holy grail we search for in business, but instead of love, our leaders have become conditioned to begin forming teams based on combinations of behaviors and skills.
+As a result, business leaders frequently prioritize assessment tools over passion in the selection of complementary team members then later enlist professional development to dampen conflicts between individuals, which often leads products to be developed more out of coercion than perfection.
 Bands succeed, despite their volatile natures, because it is innately understood that the product is wholly dependent on contributions from each member, so compromise is an expectation rather than a deprivation.

 I’ve been a far more successful leader when supported by bands of those who love and bring product than by teams that could, but from which product is required to be pulled.
-I’ve been far more satisfied using my time to eliminate barriers and provide resources instead of managing or directing, and have slept better at night because of a trust in their motivation for success.
+I’ve been far more satisfied using my time to eliminate barriers and provide resources instead of managing or directing, and I have slept better at night because of a trust in their motivation for success.

 What would change for you if your next team was really a band?